parmsam/quarto-tts/README.md

 # TTS Extension For Quarto

 The tts Quarto extension provides text to speech functionality for Quarto RevealJS presentations.
 This extension uses the Web Speech API to provide text to speech functionality.
 It is a port of the [jamjolu/tts_basics_for_revealjs](https://github.com/jamjolu/tts_basics_for_revealjs) RevealJS plugin over to Quarto.
+Credit goes to him for creating the original plugin.

 ## Installing